-Our two views (People & Projects) may look the same, but they’re anything but.
+Our two views (People & Projects) may look the same, but they’re anything but that.
 You can now manage your portfolio from this new scheduling view.
 You can view your team and their tasks in the People view, and from the Projects view, you can view our projects and get a sense of our portfolio.
 This makes it possible to adjust the schedule as you prefer, allocating people to projects, or allocating projects to people.

 Additionally, from a single glance, you can now easily see if any people are over- or under allocated from the People view with the newly designed Heatmap.
 Or, from the Projects view, see if any of your projects have too many or too few resources allocated.
 Just click the item and adjust.
 Remember to use Chrome for best performance.
-Follow this 8 Step Guide and find out how to optimize your work!
+Follow this 8 Step-by-Step Guide and find out how to optimize your work!

 Step 1: Go to Scheduling

 Step 2: Select the view you prefer, People or Projects view

 When clicking on Project view you immediately get an overall view of your fully populated pipeline, while the People view gives you an overview of you individual team members' workload which assists you in anticipating potential bottlenecks.